Sebastien-Le/SensoryDataScience/chapters/chapter1.md

 * How to use that piece of information
 * How to import a data set and play with it

 R can be found on the CRAN (Comprehensive R Archive Network) at the following address: http://cran.r-project.org/ .
-Choose the version that corresponds to your operating system (windows, mac or Linux), then download it.
+Choose the version that corresponds to your operating system (Windows, mac or Linux), then download it.
 To install it you can just use the default options and say "yes" to everything.

 Once R is installed, open it, and please read carefully the message that appears in your R window, and in particular its end.
 As written,